 WAR in baseball stands for Wins Above Replacement.
-This metric measures how much better (or worse) a player is against a typical average player regarding how many wins they won for your team during 162 games.
+These metric measures how much better (or worse) a player is against a typical average player regarding how many wins they won for your team during 162 games.
 Essentially, WAR takes a complete look at a baseball player, and uses a formula to calculate how valuable they are with hitting, defense, and more.
 The higher the WAR for a player, the more valuable they are because that means they won more games for your team than a regular player playing their position that season.
-You might also hear WARP, which stands for Wins Above Replacement Player, since it means the same thing.

 So, how do you calculate WAR for baseball hitters?
 How do you calculate the WAR formula for MLB pitchers?
 What tends to be a good WAR value for players in the league?
 Who has some of the highest WAR numbers in baseball history?
 What are the pros and cons of using this formula to evaluate players on a team?